8 American English Grammar Rules to Sound Like You’re From the States

 The usage of these modal verbs differs between American and British English.
 For example, both types of English use will and won’t, but British speakers also sometimes use shall and shan’t (especially in very formal situations).
 Americans use will and won’t at all times:

 American English: I will go.

 American English: I won’t attend.

 Americans say “would like to” or “want to” to refer to something they plan or want to do.
 But British English speakers may also use the phrase “should like to.”

 American English: I would like to go/want to go on a date with you.

 British English: I should like to go on a date with you.

-It may seem like a small difference, but native speakers can instantly tell whether someone is from England or the U.S. just by listening to this one modal verb.
+It may seem like a small difference, but native speakers can instantly tell whether someone is from the U.K. or the U.S. just by listening to this one modal verb.